CarloSandoval/tetris-led-grid/README.md

 # Tetris LED grid

-The project is a custom version of the Tetris game displayed on a 8X16 grid of LEDs runniong on an ESP32 board, using Arduino IDE.
+The project is a custom version of the Tetris game displayed on a 8X16 grid of LEDs running on an ESP32 board, using Arduino IDE.

 ## Objective